cruzedgGV/CIS-660-GROUP-5/README.md

 generate the highest number of orders?
 The curated output is written in Parquet format to the gold directory.

-To run this code, simply have all CSV files in the same directory as the 660_project_Phase4.ipynb file and click run on Google Colab.
+To run this code, simply download all CSV files from the link provided above and have them in the same directory as the 660_project_Phase4.ipynb file in Google Colab and click Run All.
 Outputs folders and Parquet files will be in their bronze, silver, and gold directories under the instacart_pipeline directory as described in the pipeline stages above.